telerik/xaml-docs/controls/radgridview/filtering/how-to/howto-filter-on-a-property-different-from-the-displayed-one.md

 ---
 title: Filter on a Property Different from the Displayed One
 page_title: Filter on a Property Different from the Displayed One
-description: Learn how to use the FilterMemberPath property of Telerik's WPF DataGrid to tell the column to filter a property different from the one it displays.
+description: Learn how to use the FilterMemberPath property of Telerik's {{ site.framework_name }} DataGrid to tell the column to filter a property different from the one it displays.
 slug: gridview-filtering-howto-filter-on-a-property-different-from-the-displayed-one
 tags: filter,on,a,property,different,from,the,displayed,one
 published: True